Protecting your invention

 It is vital that, before you apply for patent protection, you keep any information about the invention confidential.
 You must not demonstrate, commercially exploit or sell the invention.
 You also must not discuss your invention with any external person/organisation before you apply for a patent, otherwise you may lose the opportunity to patent it.

 In some instances, disclosure in research settings may be allowed if the disclosure is made during a grace period.
-See IP Australia for more information about patents.
+Visit IP Australia for more information about patents.

 You can talk to others about the invention, but you must make it clear that the information is to be kept confidential.
 If you have any dealings about the invention with external people/organisations, you should use a confidentiality agreement.